tfairclough/Project-1-Tic-Tac-Toe/README.md

 - Made the page fully responive to screen sizes and mobile screens using adpating the layout below a minimum screen size.

 ##  Future Improvments

+- Remove the gameState String and
+- Game can save mid-round games, not just current scores and rember whos turn it was
 - Add an AI to allow a player to play against the computer.
 Started the logic using an API move suggestor
 - Add a save buton to allow the player to choose whether to save the game
 - Fully implement a custom token upload.
 This was pesuodocoded but not implemented.